sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-partitionmanagersanpolicy.md

 `SanPolicy` specifies the type of Storage Area Network (SAN) policy to apply to the computer.
 A SAN enables a server to mount disks and other storage devices automatically from other computers.

-By configuring the SAN policy on a Windows® image, you can control whether disks are automatically mounted, which disks can be mounted, and you can disable disks from being mounted automatically.
+By configuring the SAN policy on a Windows image, you can control whether disks are automatically mounted, which disks can be mounted, and you can disable disks from being mounted automatically.

 ## Values